-Four screw holes for mounting the A20-Nexus to an A20-Shelf and A20-QuickDock
+Four screw holes for mounting the A20-Nexus Go to an A20-Shelf and A20-QuickDock

-Typical Setups
+Typical Setup

-The versatile A20-Nexus can be used in many types of setup and workflow.
-This section details just a few examples.

-1. Bag Setup: Nexus docked to an 8-Series Mixer-Recorder

-The A20-QuickDock accessory enables the A20-Nexus to be docked to an 8-Series mixer-recorder.
-The bottom panel incorporates a multi-pin expansion port that connects power from the 8-Series and passes the multichannel receiver digital audio from A20-Nexus to the 8-Series.
+The versatile A20-Nexus Go can be used in many types of setups and workflows.
+Here is an example with a 6-ch A20-Nexus Go (one expansion license installed) docked to an 8-Series mixer-recorder.
+The A20-QuickDock accessory enables the A20-Nexus Go to be docked to an 8-Series mixer-recorder.
+The bottom panel incorporates a multi-pin expansion port that connects power from the 8-Series and passes the multichannel receiver digital audio from A20-Nexus Go to the 8-Series.